ottelo9/altra64/README.md

 If you want to build the menu, you need an n64 toolchain.
 This is terrible to build, moparisthebest ended up creating a Dockerfile in the docker folder, instructions included in it.

-Or if you trust him, you can use the one he built and pushed to docker hub, [moparisthebest/altra64-dev](https://hub.docker.com/r/moparisthebest/altra64-dev)
+Or if you him and I, you can use the one I built and pushed to ghcr.io, which can be found [here](https://github.com/ariahiro64/altra64/pkgs/container/altra64)

-Furthermore adrianopteodoro made an updated docker. which can be found here [ghcr.io/adrianopteodoro/altra64:docker](https://github.com/adrianopteodoro/altra64/pkgs/container/altra64)
+Furthermore adrianopteodoro Automated the build proccess.
+Builds can be found [here](https://github.com/ariahiro64/altra64/actions)

 ### Build `Altra64`